 Ready to book a trip to do some walking?
 Be sure to check out all of our amazing cabins.
 From studio efficiencies to sprawling Luxury Plus rated lodges, American Patriot Getaways is sure to have the perfect cabin for your Smoky Mountain getaway.

 Flowers are some of the nicest accessories that adorn mother nature and Tennessee has quite an abundance of magnificent species.
-Check out our list of wildflower walks in the Smokies, lace up your hiking shoes, and get your camera ready.
+Lace-up your hiking shoes, and get your camera ready.